 Winter is an incredibly productive time to be working in the garden.
-Even though most of the plants are dormant, there’s plenty of pruning, planting and transplanting to do.
+Even though most of the plants are dormant, there’s plenty of pruning, planting and transplanting to do and let’s not forget re-potting.
 Winter is also the perfect time to give all your potted plants the once-over to ensure they’ve got everything they need to put on strong growth come spring time.
 So, with the cold season almost officially over, I’ve put my skates on and finished up a few more outstanding jobs on my “to do” list.

 Although re-potting plants can be done at any time, I find the best time to do it is during winter.
 Most plants are dormant through the cooler weather, the roots are less likely to dry out in the cooler air, and as they’re not actively growing they’re less likely to suffer plant shock.

 As a general rule, I like to use a premium quality potting mix, mixed with a little bit of natural fertiliser like well-rotted animal manure (or blood’n’blood or dynamic lifter).
 It is worth buying the premium mix rather than the cheap potting soil.
 Your potted plants are totally reliant upon the soil in the pot, so give your plants the best chance of survival and use great soil.
 It’s also worth giving your plants a good drink of Seasol.
-This is a plant tonic and helps reduce stress in plants.
+This is a plant tonic and helps reduce stress in plants, whether your re-potting or transplanting in the garden.

 The strawberries I have are being re-potted into hanging pots along with some herbs.
 The reason we’re changing from standard pots to handing pots is to save them from being eaten by Shawn, our lamb (yup, he is still a lamb even at 40kg; little tub-tub).
 We’re hoping we might get a look in this year and be able to eat a few strawberries ourselves.
 Fingers crossed.